Australia in the Junior Eurovision Song Contest 2016: Before Junior Eurovision

 The Australian broadcaster announced on 12 September 2016, that they would be participating at the contest to be held in Valletta, Malta.
 On 29 September 2016, it was announced that Alexa Curtis had been internally chosen by the broadcaster to represent Australia.
-Curtis will perform the song "We Are", which was premiered on 7 October 2016.
+Curtis performed the song "We Are", which was premiered on 7 October 2016.

 Artist and song information

 Alexa Curtis

 Alexa Curtis (born 4 January 2004) is an Australian singer who won The Voice Kids Australia in 2014.
 She won through Team Delta and is now signed to Universal Music Australia.
-She will represent Australia in the Junior Eurovision Song Contest 2016 with the song "We Are".
+She represented Australia in the Junior Eurovision Song Contest 2016 with the song "We Are".

 In 2012, Alexa appeared in a production of Oliver! alongside her brother, Aidan.
 She appeared twice in the 2014 Schools Spectacular, first performing with her Voice Kids co-stars, then duetting with The Voice winner Anja Nissen.
 In 2014, she performed with a small group of The Voice Kids at Vision Australia's Carols by Candlelight.
 In 2015, she performed at the IGA Lord Mayor's Christmas Carols appearing twice, once as a solo performer, then duetting with Napoleon 'Polo' Cummings.
 In March 2016, she sang the opening theme song for six episodes of The Powerpuff Girls on Cartoon Network Australia.